khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 As expected, we have a new `fcntl()` command: 0x55.
-Unexpectedly, however, instead of enabling `F_FULLFSYNC` (0x33) as we would expect from reading the publicly available SQLite code, we see 0x55 instead which is `F_BARRIERFSYNC`!
+Unexpectedly, however, instead of enabling `F_FULLFSYNC` (0x33) as we would expect from reading the publicly available SQLite code, we see 0x55 instead which is `F_BARRIERFSYNC`.

 To summarize, Apple's SQLite doesn't use `F_BARRIERFSYNC` or `F_FULLFSYNC` by default, and it replaces `fcntl(.., F_FULLFSYNC, ..)` with `fcntl(.., F_BARRIERFSYNC, ..)` when `PRAGMA fullfsync` is enabled.

+This behavior was [confirmed by Scott Perry](https://twitter.com/numist/status/1536830264214638593) as I was editing this post.

-## {{ anchor(text = "Conclusion: Build SQLite yourself if ACID is important on macOS" )}}
+## {{ anchor(text = "How important is this?" )}}

-As Apple's own documentation states, the only way to provide truly durable writes is to use `F_FULLFSYNC`.
-Despite this, the bundled version of SQLite replaces `F_FULLFSYNC` with `F_BARRIERFSYNC` and the only way to enable `F_FULLFSYNC` appears to be to compile your own version of SQLite.
-The SQLite-maintained version will utilize `F_FULLFSYNC` when `PRAGMA fullfsync` is on.
+For most consumer applications, `F_BARRIERFSYNC` will be enough to provide reasonable durability with the benefit of performing much more quickly.
+However, there are some situations where true ACID compliance is desired.
+Many (but not all) of those situations involve server software.

+With Apple no longer shipping server hardware and the performance of `F_FULLFSYNC` [on Apple's drives][marcan_42], it's hard to fault Apple for making the decision to use `F_BARRIERFSYNC` in their version of SQLite.
+I wish they would have opted to do it in a different way, such as a new pragma or changing the default `fsync()` behavior instead of replacing `PRAMGA fullfsync`.

+It's very confusing when a feature that's [documented to be specific to macOS][pragma-fullfsync] doesn't behave as documented on macOS.
+As it stands, if a developer wants the documented behavior, the easiest way probably is to build SQLite from source.

-I did not test any of these findings on iOS, as it's been years since I have tried doing any tracing on a device.
+I did not test any of these findings on iOS -- it's been years since I have tried doing any tracing on a device.
 I suspect Apple doesn't maintain separate versions of SQLite for iOS and macOS, but because their version of SQLite is closed source, we cannot verify easily.

-I understand the practicality of this change given the [performance characteristics of Apple SSDs][marcan_42], but I would have instead preferred Apple to replace SQLite's default synchronization behavior with `F_BARRIERFSYNC` and kept `PRAGMA fullfsync` untouched.

-Regardless of what Apple chooses to do in the future, I encourage Apple to publish their versions of SQLite alongside their other open source repositories.
+Regardless of whether Apple changes how SQLite synchronizes in the future, I encourage Apple to publish their updates to SQLite alongside their other open source repositories.
 I can't imagine the changes made to SQLite would be considered proprietary, and the ability to understand what differs between SQLite's source code and the shipping version in Apple's operating systems is important in understanding what guarantees SQLite provides on Apple's hardware.

 [reducing-writes]: https://developer.apple.com/documentation/xcode/reducing-disk-writes
 [mjtsai]: https://mjtsai.com/blog/2022/02/17/apple-ssd-benchmarks-and-f_fullsync/